University Communications

 Applies to: Faculty, Staff, and Student Employees

-For More Information, Contact Tysen Kendig, Vice President for Communications
+For More Information, Contact: Vice President for Communications

 The University of Connecticut (“the University” or “UConn”) needs to be able to communicate accurately, effectively and consistently with a variety of diverse audiences including the media.
-University Communications is the primary and official liaison to the news media.
+University Communications is the institution’s primary voice and official liaison to the news media.
 It is responsible for initiating, developing and maintaining effective, productive and beneficial relations with the news media in communicating University news and in responding to media requests.
-University Communications is responsible for coordinating official University comment on all matters regarding the institution.
-This includes both proactive interaction and responses to requests.
+University Communications is responsible for coordinating and delivering official University comment on all matters regarding the institution internally and through mainstream and social media.
+This includes both proactive statements, interactions, and responses to requests.
 University Communications is responsible for disseminating and pitching news stories, responding to media inquiries, arranging interviews and visual productions, and handling requests for distribution of information on behalf of the University’s main campus in Storrs, UConn Health and all campus locations and programs.

-The purpose of this policy is to gather the University’s existing policies regarding employee communication with external media into one accessible statement while reaffirming the University’s continuing commitment to the principles of academic freedom.
+The purpose of this policy is to gather the University’s existing policies regarding institutional and employee communication via mainstream and social media outlets and platforms into one accessible statement while reaffirming the University’s continuing commitment to the principles of academic freedom.
 It incorporates policies on three distinct but related situations:

 APPLIES TO